ahmadbeirkdar/ahmadbeirkdar/README.md

 It's in educational tech, I pour my soul & tears towards it.
 I love it.
 I don't get to talk much about it.

 Anyways, feel free to reach out.
-I always like meeting new people.
+I always like meeting new people 🫶🏻

 ## 📫  Contact Me: